heimskr/game3/PROTOCOL.md

 	- `bool` Success
 	- `string` Display Name
+	- `...` Player Data

+	Player data sent only if successful.

 12. **Register Player**: sent by a client to register a new player account.